aaro-p/Kanye-West-quotes/README.md

-# reactLoppuHarkka
+# Kanye West Quotes

-React ohjelmointikurssin lopputyö
+React ohjelmointikurssin lopputyö, Satakunnan ammattikorkeakoulu

 Clone or Download this repository.
 You will need node and npm installed globally on your machine.